What’s the best luxury hotel in Paris?

-In Paris you have a choice of the best hotels in the world: The Ritz Paris is a hotel legend, as well as the Crillon and the Plaza Athenee.
+Paris is differnt!
+You have a choice of the best hotels in the world: The Ritz Paris is a hotel legend, as well as the Crillon and the Plaza Athenee.

 The Crillon, the Ritz and the Plaza Athenee are not only the 3 best hotels in Paris, those are among the best hotels in the world.
 They all have an amazingly beautiful courtyard, the Crillon a little smaller and cozier than the others.
 Rooms are so different, ranging from historic styles to rather modern suites, all equally stunning.
-And for me, the Crillon has the most beautiful Spa and indoor pool of all Parisian hotels, closely followed by the Ritz.
-In a close race, the Crillon is the number 1 this year, offering just a bit more luxury and perfection.
+For me, the Crillon has the most beautiful spa and indoor pool of all Parisian hotels, closely followed by the Ritz.
+In a close race, the Crillon is ranked number 1 this year, offering just a bit more luxury and perfection.

-Famous for it’s ivy covered courtyard with the red sunblinds, red sun umbrellas and red chairs.
+Famous for it’s ivy-covered courtyard with the red sunblinds, red sun umbrellas and red chairs.
 And also on the inside, the Alain Ducasse au Plaza Athénée is one of the most beautiful restaurants in Paris – and one of the best: 3 Michelin stars.
-The Plaza Athenee is romantic outside and inside.
-For a couple it is the ultimate Paris experience.
+The Plaza Athénée is romantic outside and inside.
+Especially for a couple an ultimate Paris experience is guranteed.

 Pure, understated, Asian.
 The Mandarin is not as cozy as the Ritz, the Crillon or the Plaza Athenee.
 In fact it is the opposite: Modern and minimalist, but it breathes luxury.
 The modern rooms are simply beautiful, the 900 sqm spa is amazing, the restaurant holds 2 Michelin stars.
-Great Location, lively neighbourhood, the Vondome Area, where you can compare it to some of the other top 10 hotels in Paris within walking distance (the Ritz is just around the corner, alos the Crillon, the Bristol and the Meurice.
+Great Location, lively neighbourhood, the Vondome Area: Take a stroll and compare the Mandarin to some of the other top 10 hotels in Paris within walking distance (the Ritz is just around the corner, alos the Crillon, the Bristol and the Meurice.
 Have a glass of Chablis in the famous Costes courtyard right next door.

 For me the most beautiful courtyard in Paris, an oasis of peace in the heart of Paris.
-It’s locatd right next to Champs Elysees, within walking distance from the trendy aperitif bar and restaurant L’Avenue and also from the Plaza Athenee to compare the almost equally impressive courtyard.
-The Four Seasons flagship offers traditional rooms and classical rooms, and they couldn’t be more different.
-That’s also true for the presidential Suite (classical) and the Penthouse Suite (modern): Both a masterpiece in interior design and coziness.
+It’s located right next to Champs Elysees, within walking distance from the trendy aperitif bar and restaurant L’Avenue and also from the Plaza Athenee to compare the almost equally impressive courtyard.
+The Four Seasons flagship offers traditional rooms and classical rooms, and those two couldn’t be more different.
+That’s also true for the Presidential Suite (classical) and the Penthouse Suite (modern): Both are a masterpiece in interior design and coziness.
 The “Le Cinq” restaurant, such as the Alain Ducasse in Plaza Athenee, is one of the few 3-Michelin-star restaurants.

-Philippe Starck designed almost the whole hotel of the Asian-American luxury group.
+Philippe Starck almost designed the whole hotel of the Asian-American luxury group.
 Modern but cozy are the rooms, and is the whole hotel.
-They have an own cinema in the hotel (fitting 100 people), and pretty daring design in some of the rooms and especially some suites.
+They have their own cinema in the hotel (fitting 100 people), and pretty daring design in some of the rooms and especially in some suites.
 Make sure you see a picture of the specific room you want before booking.
-The beautiful Clarins Spa has a 23 meters pool, even bigger than the Peninsulas 22-meters-pool.
+The beautiful Clarins Spa has a 23-meters-pool, even bigger than the Peninsulas 22-meters-pool.